ZracheSs-xyZ/QrCodeBot-xyZ/README.md

 # QrCodeBot-xyZ
 This is a Discord bot that will provide a QR Code to your Axie Infinity scholars.
+This version of the bot is compatible with ronin!

 # Setup
 1. Run Ubuntu on AWS ec2 instance